duckiest428/Mesh-Music/README.md

 Versatile UI States: Switch fluidly between the default catalog explorer, a compact background miniplayer, and an immersive Fullscreen Player mode.

 Adaptive Theme Engine: Features fluid UI themes, including a dynamic, hardware-accelerated ambient mesh gradient that matches the color profile of the active track's artwork.

-Note: This project is mainly Vibe-Coded, thus it's free.
-If you would like,